-Fire Protection in the Municipal District of Foothills is comprised of many partners.
+Fire Protection in Foothills County is comprised of many partners.
 These partners are required to service an area of over 1,400 square miles with a rural population of over 19,000 citizens.
 Each partner has been assigned a primary response area.
 Currently there are nine districts including the area served by Calgary Fire Halls.

 The partnership consists of the Fire Departments from;

-District 1 M.D. of Foothills Fire Department Longview station
+District 1 Foothills County Fire Department Longview station